Overview of Damages and Accounting Basics

 A fundamental building block of accountancy is the principle of double-entry bookkeeping.
 This means that every accounting transaction that is recorded in a set of company accounts is effectively entered twice; this helps ensure that the accounts include all the company’s transactions and are free from input errors (although the accounts may still include errors or fraud, where the transactions have been recorded wrongly).
 For example, if a company is recording all the payments from a set of bank statements in its accounts, it will record all these payments as debits to various accounts, such as purchases of raw materials or purchases of machinery, and it will also record all the payments as credits to the bank account (i.e., reductions in the bank balance – for an accountant, a credit to the bank account is a reduction, while a debit is an increase).

 The development of computerised enterprise systems means that double-entry is often hidden from view.
-But it remains the key structure in accounting and explains why balance sheets balance and the components of a set of financial statements reconcile with each other.
+But, it remains the key structure in accounting and explains why balance sheets balance and the components of a set of financial statements reconcile with each other.
+Despite the ever-increasing sophistication of accounting systems, the basic process for recording financial transactions remains a double-entry journal posting to ledger accounts that are then grouped and summarised for financial reporting and monitoring purposes.

 A company normally prepares its accounts annually by extracting a trial balance from its accounting system and turning this into a set of financial statements.
 The trial balance lists the total value of items debited or credited to each particular accounting category in the year; so, for example, it will include the total of purchases of raw materials, the total of salaries and other employee benefits, the total of entertaining costs, the total of purchases of fixed assets and so forth.

 From the trial balance, a company prepares its financial statements, which comprise a profit and loss account, balance sheet, cash flow statement and explanatory notes.
 The profit and loss account records the company’s income and expenses, together with certain accounting adjustments, such as depreciation, to arrive at the profit or loss after tax for the year.
 The cash flow statement also records the company’s transactions for the year, but on the basis of the money flowing into and out of the company, showing, for example, how the company has financed its purchases by way of loans or net reduction in its bank balances.
 The balance sheet summarises the state of the company at the end of the year, showing its assets and liabilities, with double-entry bookkeeping recording the overall balance as accumulated profit or loss.
-The financial statements also include a large number of pages of notes, which include details of the accounting policies adopted by the company and more detailed explanations of many of the summary items included in the profit and loss account and balance sheet.
+Changes to financial reporting standards can impact what is recorded in a company’s financial statements.
+Following the introduction of International Financial Reporting Standard (IFRS) 16, for example, right of use assets, such as operating leases, are now reflected in the balance sheet, where previously these assets were reflected only as an annual lease charge in the profit and loss account.
+Financial statements also include a large number notes, which include details of the accounting policies adopted by the company and more detailed explanations of many of the summary items included in the profit and loss account and balance sheet.
+Disclosure notes can reveal key areas of risk for a business that do not meet the threshold for inclusion in the accounts, such as contingent liabilities.

 An important page in the financial statements is the audit report.
-Most large companies have to have their accounts audited by a qualified firm of auditors, who review all the company’s accounting transactions and financial statements on a sample basis, and conclude on whether or not the financial statements show a true and fair view of the company’s transactions in the year and comply with accounting standards and include all the disclosures the financial statements are required to include.
-Audit reports are prepared on a formulaic basis, whereby the auditors note any exceptions from a ‘clean’ audit report in their report; consequently, lawyers and other users of financial statements are well advised to consider carefully the implications of a qualified audit report on the financial statements of any company they are reviewing.
+Most large companies have to have their accounts audited by a qualified firm of auditors, who review all the company’s accounting transactions and financial statements on a sample basis, and conclude on whether the financial statements show a true and fair view of the company’s transactions in the year, and comply with accounting standards and include all the disclosures the financial statements are required to include.
+Audit reports are prepared on a formulaic basis, whereby the auditors note any exceptions from a ‘clean’ audit report; consequently, lawyers and other users of financial statements are well advised to carefully consider the implications of a qualified audit report on the financial statements of any company they are reviewing.

 - The accruals concept – accountants record income and expenses on the basis of the accounting period that is affected by the income or expense.
 For example, for a company with a calendar-year accounting period, a payment of 12 months’ rent in September will be recorded as four months in the period up to December and eight months in the following period.